Parentheses – Punctuation Rules & Examples

 • We verified her accounting degree (Dublin, class of 1999), but his work experience still remains questionable.

-• Question marks (?) and exclamation marks (!) can be inserted in brackets if necessary.
+• Question marks (?) and exclamation marks (!) can be inserted in parentheses if necessary.
 However, if the sentence that includes them ends with the same punctuation mark, you need to remove the mark inside the round brackets.

 Examples